ISISComputingGroup/ibex_developers_manual/Creating-a-State-Machine.md

 ```
 #include "seqPVmacros.h"
 ```
-A copy of `seqPVmacros.h` can be found [here.](https://github.com/ISISComputingGroup/EPICS-motor/blob/7080600a752478f9fa23301a7e99d7ea081df453/motorApp/NewportSrc/seqPVmacros.h) and should be in the folder alongside the `.st` file.
+A copy of `seqPVmacros.h` can be found [here](https://github.com/ISISComputingGroup/EPICS-motor/blob/7080600a752478f9fa23301a7e99d7ea081df453/motorApp/NewportSrc/seqPVmacros.h) and should be in the folder alongside the `fsm.st` file.

 Create an  `fsm.dbd` file, which contains the following:
 ```
 registrar(fsmRegistrar)